sourcing-101

 - Example: exposed wiring on an electrical product; detachable small parts on a children's toy

-Major: Product doesn't perform as intended, or exhibits obvious visual flaws
+Major: Product doesn't perform as intended, or shows obvious visual flaws.

 - Example: a zipper that won't close smoothly; a noticeable color shift from the sample